Data Provenance as Automatic Differentiation: Introduction

 In a simple query like this, it is easy to work out the dependency relationship between the input and output.
-However, the benefit of \GPS, and other language-based approaches, is that it is {\em automatic} for all programs, no matter how complex the relationship between input and output.
-Moreover, by changing what we mean by ``approximation'' we can compute a range of different information about a program. \end{example}
+However, the benefit of language-based approaches is that they are {\em automatic} for all programs, no matter how complex the relationship between input and output.
+Moreover, by changing what we mean by ``approximation'' we can compute a range of different information about a program.